authelia/authelia/docs/suites.md

 components such as nginx, redis or mongo in which Authelia can run and be tested.

-This abstraction allows to prepare an environment for manual testing during development and also to craft and run integration tests.
+This abstraction allows to prepare an environment for manual testing during development and also to craft and run integration tests efficiently.

 ## Start a suite.